Our net zero journey

 The two primary sources of carbon emissions that we can directly influence have been the focus for our efforts to date.
 At the start of 2020 we implemented the following initiatives:

-Our office emissions have a very small starting point with less than 20 tonnes per annum but we are making as much difference as we can as tenants.
+Our office emissions have a very small starting point with just below 31 tonnes per annum but we are making as much difference as we can as tenants.

 - We purchased energy saving equipment and automatic power off switches so that equipment is not left on for long periods of time for example overnight.

 - We have a programme for removing our servers and moving our IT storage into the cloud which was mostly completed during 2020.

 - Our procurement guidelines have been amended to ensure that we only purchase highly energy efficient IT equipment.

 - We have adjusted temperature settings in our main office to maintain comfort levels but reduce energy consumption.